Shireen Jeejeebhoy is an award-winning author. Shireen writes books, blogs about Toronto and brain injury, and creates

 With my science background, I landed a job at B.C.
 Decker, first as a proof-reader, then as editor, where my work earned me a mention in the preface of Speech Language Pathology and Audiology (1988).
 During that phase, I attended several Freelance Editors Association of Canada seminars on editing, as well as on graphic design, and slowly my interest in writing emerged.
 I finally gathered my courage to follow my true path.
 Back to university I went to study creative writing under the tutelage of a true teacher; with the encouragement of my peers, I entered the Hart House Short Story Contest in 1988 and received an honourable mention.

 At my next job, I brought my writing and my research skills together while working as a Research Officer for the Task Force on Access to Professions and Trades in Ontario.
 I interviewed immigrants disheartened by their experiences here of being shut out from practicing their trades and professions, established Canadians trying to help these immigrants, and various experts.
-And I wrote about the immigrants’ experiences with language and competency tests.
+And I wrote the initial chapters on immigrants’ experiences with language and competency tests.